lmdj07/week-02-distributed/README.md

 Ref: http://dictionary.reference.com/browse/factoring

 In software development, we break up a large problem into smaller ones - this can be called factoring (although it is not a commonly used term).
-After breaking up the problem and implimenting the solution, we might see ways of improving the solution without changing the functionality.
-The act of improving the internal design is known as re-factoring.
+After breaking up the problem and implimenting the solution, we might see ways of improving the solution without changing the functionality - and this is called re-factoring.

 ## Practice continued - ~45 min